DSC-Capstone/dsc-capstone.github.io/lessons/q1/04/index.md

 All lectures will be delivered as readings that you complete on your own time.
 Post questions with the lesson [here](https://edstem.org/us/courses/28947/discussion/1970469).

-Make sure to read this article before moving on to [Methodology Assignment 3](../../../assignments/methodology/q1/03).
-This assignment is more involved than other methodology assignments, and historically students have struggled with it. **It's highly recommended that you attend one of the methodology help sessions on Monday, October 17th**; there, we will walk through the assignment.
-The podcast will be linked here afterwards.
-Before coming or watching, complete the tasks labeled **Action Item**{: .label .label-red } in the lesson.
+Make sure to read this article and complete the **Action Item**{: .label .label-red }s before moving on to [Methodology Assignment 3](../../../assignments/methodology/q1/03).

 **Reminders:**
 - The [Quarter 1 Project Checkpoint](../../../assignments/projects/q1) is due on Sunday, October 31st.